Harlem512/rm-mod-database/README.md

 Data source for [Rusted Moss Mod Loader](https://github.com/Harlem512/rm-mod-manager).
 Most of these mods can be downloaded in-game using Rusted Moss Mod Manager.
 You can check out my [modding documentation](https://harlem512.github.io/rm-docs/) for information on how any of this works or how to install RMML.

-Here's all the (publically) included mods:
+Here's all the (publicly) included mods:

 # Maya and Ameli Palette